 This policy is designed to protect all employees from sexual harassment in the workplace or work environment, regardless of the identity or status of the harasser.
-Although AFIA's ability to discipline a non-employee harasser may be limited by the degree of control, if any, that it has over the alleged harasser, any employee who believes that they have been subjected to work-related sexual harassment by anyone, including non-employees of AFIA, must make a complaint.
+Although AFIA's ability to discipline a non-employee harasser may be limited by the degree of control, if any, that it has over the alleged harasser, any employee who believes that they have been subjected to workrelated sexual harassment by anyone, including non-employees of AFIA, must make a complaint.

-All complaints of sexual harassment will be thoroughly investigated and documented.
+2023-2024 Employee Handbook Approved by the AFIA Board of Directors July 27, 2023 All complaints of sexual harassment will be thoroughly investigated and documented.
 Although confidentiality cannot be guaranteed, AFIA will make all reasonable efforts to maintain confidentiality throughout the investigation to the extent practicable consistent with a thorough investigation and as permitted by applicable law.